 What is the Waiting Period in Connecticut Divorces?

-It’s no surprise that we are often asked that what is the waiting period in Connecticut divorces.
+Unsurprisingly, people often ask us what the waiting period in Connecticut for divorces is.
 Many of Freed Marcroft’s divorce clients highly value their time, and one of their goals is that their divorce not be prolonged.

 The short answer is there is a waiting period — but there are options to avoid it.